dbanetto/uni/findbugs/report.md

 The JPF virtual machine proves properties or finds defects defined from a configuration file.
-The configuration determines which plugins are used for JPF for the project.
+From the configuration it determines which plugins are used for JPF for the project.
 The java source code can also contain `@JPFConfig` annotations, but this will make the code 'JPF aware' as it requires a dependency on JPF's API.

 JPF allows for a large range of plugins to be enabled via the configuration.
-This allows JPF is be modular with what properties to verify and other additional features such as a GUI.
+This allows JPF to be modular with what properties to verify and other additional features such as a GUI.
 The most common plugin used is `jpf-symbc` which provides more symbolic execution features to JPF and is used for test generation and more.

 ## Examples

 Using JPF is a battle to understand how all the levels of configuration work.
-In general they are a cascading with directory level configuration overrides global configuration.
+In general, they are a cascading with directory level configuration overrides global configuration.
 The JPF JVM does not look to support all of Java 8 features which prevented me from analysing my own concurrent code from NWEN303 Concurrency.